 A short drive down the road from the museum is the Karen Blixen Cottages and Coffee Gardens with cottage-style accommodation and five different indoor and outdoor dining areas.

 One of the things to do in Nairobi for fun is to shake your hips and move your lips to the rhythmic music of the tribes.

 The Bomas of Kenya is a cultural centre that displays bomas (or villages) of several Kenyan tribes and is the place to go to meet tribes from across Kenya.

 Music, cultural and colourful dance performances are held every day.

-Load up with souvenirs at the City Market on Muindi Mbingu Street (open daily from 9am until 5pm, Sundays from 9am until 1pm).
+One of the best places to visit in Nairobi for souvenir shopping is the City Market on Muindi Mbingu Street (open daily from 9am until 5pm, Sundays from 9am until 1pm).

 A day trip from Nairobi brings you to Lake Magadi, a mineral-rich soda lake that pink flamingos flock to by the thousands.

 The flamingos are able to nest in safety as the lake is surrounded by extensive salt flats where other animals cannot survive.

 This lake was also where the movie The Constant Gardener was filmed.

 The climate in Nairobi is subtropical and the elevation of Nairobi is 1795m.
 There are two main seasons: a dry season and the rainy season.
 Fortunately, Nairobi’s rainy season is short (ate October to December).
 November is usually the wettest month.
 So, the best time to visit Nairobi is from July to October or in January and February when it is dry.